Leadership Monroe County Class XXIV Recruitment and Reception June 26 at The Westin Resort & Marina

 Class members will learn about the 2015-16 sessions, and the scope, mission and benefits of becoming part of this county wide program which seeks to build relationships for constructive alliances among Florida Keys leaders in the public and private sectors.

-Leadership Monroe County seeks to build relationships for constructive alliances among Florida Keys leaders.
-The program is aimed at residents who are active in leadership roles in the private sector, government, or nonprofit community organizations.
-Through a series of one- and multi-day sessions, participants examine fundamental segments of the local community and gather information to help them contribute to and make quality leadership decisions.
-Sessions held over a seven-month period cover topics such as the media, humanities, environment and natural resources (with a particular emphasis on the Everglades), tourism and the local economy, government, education, housing and land use, health and human services, military and the judicial system, as well as leadership skill development.
+Founded in 1992, the program is aimed at residents who are active in leadership roles in the private sector, government, or nonprofit community.
+Through a series of one and multi-day sessions, over a seven month period, topics examined include the environment and natural resources, tourism and the economy, government, education, military, the law and judiciary, emergency management, arts and culture, health and human services, as well as leadership skill development.

 Leadership Monroe County offers an unparalleled opportunity for community leaders to experience and learn alongside a dedicated, committed group of peers, and through their engagement measurably increase their future impact within the community.

 Established in 1992 as a program by the Key West Chamber of Commerce.
 LMC continued to evolve and after several years, transitioned to be under the aegis of the Community Foundation of the Florida Keys, as its prime and distinct leadership program to foster greater, county-wide impact.
 As of Class XX, LMC became its own, independent, IRS recognized, 501(c)3 non-profit charitable educational organization.